Skip to main content

 69//! ```

 70//!
 A [`Binding`] view is one way in which data can be used by views.
-A [`Lens`] is used to determine what data the binding should react to:
+It observes a signal and rebuilds whenever the signal changes:

 72//! # use vizia_core::prelude::*;